Haemophilus influenzae biogroup aegyptius: Pathology

-In 1984, 10 children in the town of Promissao in Sao Paulo State, Brazil, developed a sudden and severe illness after a recent bout (within the last 30 days) of conjunctivitis – Brazilian Purpuric Fever (BPF).
+In 1984, 10 children in the town of Promissão in Sao Paulo, Brazil, developed a sudden and severe illness after a recent bout (within the last 30 days) of conjunctivitis – Brazilian Purpuric Fever (BPF).
 Scientists were able to isolate H. influenzae biogroup aegyptius after studying the blood and cerebrospinal fluids of affected children.
 After discovering another, and very similar, outbreak in Londrina (located a little under 200 miles from Promissao), scientists determined that a single H. influenzae biogroup aegyptius clone is responsible for all cases of BPF.

 In his classic paper, Weeks characterizes H. aegyptius by its high contagiousness, direct transmission from patient to volunteer, pathogenesis, pathology, treatment and epidemiology.
 It manifests itself most often as BPF in infants and young children, aged 3 months to 8 years.
 Symptoms of Brazilian Purpuric Fever are usually preceded by purulent conjunctivitis and later include acute, or sudden, onset of high fever, vomiting, abdominal pain, purpura, vascular collapse and death.
 The overall patient fatality rate since the recognition of BPF is about 70%.

 The case definition of Brazilian Purpuric Fever is as follows: